Freedom

 |

-speech, are parts of a unified whole—they are
+right to free speech, are parts of a unified

-life, and obliteration of one of them is an
+of one of them is an eventual obliteration

 Laren

-rights that exist are Human Rights, those that
+Rights.
+The only rights that exist are Human

-apply to ALL people.
-Any 'rights' that apply
+Rights, those that apply to ALL people.
+Any

 impose no obligations on other